SherlockPsy/Life/04_CONTRACT_AGENT.md

 The Agent has no access to:
 - global truth
-- hidden evaluators
+- evaluators
-- system diagnostics
+- diagnostics
-- world internals
+- meta state

-If it was not written as evidence or ledger text, the Agent cannot know it.
+The Agent cannot “remember” anything that was not reread.

 ---